 The handful of heroics notwithstanding, Federal League pitching had proved to be a challenge for a youngster making the jump from Class B. Another year of seasoning with the Feds might have helped, but Emil did not get the chance.
 In December 1915 the Federal League and Organized Baseball entered into an agreement by which the Feds ceased operations.
 Its players were granted immunity from charges of contract-jumping and were free to sign with the top bidder in either the National or American League.
 Roush and McKechnie were quickly snapped up by the New York Giants.
 Huhn did not go quite that quickly.
 However, once again his versatility in the field paid dividends.
 On February 10, 1916, he was sold to the Cincinnati Reds.

 Now playing behind two veteran performers at each of his positions, Hap did not make his first appearance for the Reds until May 15, an unsuccessful pinch-hit at-bat in his team’s 27th game.
-It wasn’t until June 27 that he started a game, catching and going hitless in a loss to the St. Louis Cardinals.
 By mid-July Herzog’s Reds were struggling and he was replaced as manager by pitching legend Christy Mathewson, who had come from the New York Giants in a trade.
 The trade also united Emil with former Newfed teammates Bill McKechnie and Edd Roush.
 Shortly thereafter, on July 22, Fritz Mollwitz was traded to the Chicago Cubs, opening the door for Huhn to play some first base, usually as a late-inning replacement for Chase.
 Later, as the Reds stumbled toward yet another seventh-place finish, Mathewson gave Huhn a shot at showing his wares behind the plate.
-He caught 16 of the Reds’ last 27 games.
+He caught 15 of the Reds’ last 21 games.
 All told, he played in 37 games, batting .255 in 96 trips to the plate.
 It was nothing to brag about, but since Huhn was only 24 and playing for a new manager, there might be some light ahead in the tunnel.

 By all accounts Huhn intended to join his new team, the Indianapolis Indians, in Louisville.
 But there is no record that he ever played for the Indians in 1917.
 His next baseball appearance was in 1918 as a member of the Milwaukee Brewers of the American Association.
 What happened in Indianapolis?
 All looked in order on July 5 when a local paper advised that in separate deals the Indians had strengthened an already top-tier team by purchasing veteran major-league hurler Cy Falkenberg from the Philadelphia Athletics and Emil Huhn from the Reds.
 The deals were met with enthusiasm, particularly the addition of the versatile Huhn who was “born [sic] and reared in Indianapolis and has several brothers who are prominent in semiprofessional and amateur circles.”xxiii Falkenberg joined his new club and quickly took the mound.
 Emil was another story.
 On July 12 it was reported that although he had joined the team in Louisville and followed it to Toledo, he failed to come to contract terms with the Indianapolis club.
 Team president Jimmy McGill had decided to end the negotiations, content to “stand pat” with what was currently a successful club.xxiv Money certainly played a part in Huhn’s decision, but perhaps the presence of two catchers and a first baseman on a winning team raised the specter of additional bench sores, cooling Huhn’s ardor for a return to his hometown.
 Instead he landed with a semipro team, catching for the Muncie (Indiana) Grays.xxv